When does selective licensing apply?

 - High crime levels

-Schemes covering more than 20% of a council's geographic area or 20% of its privately rented properties require confirmation from the Secretary of State.
+Schemes covering more than 20% of a council's area or private rented stock typically require confirmation from the Secretary of State.
+Smaller designations can often be made locally following consultation.

 What does it cost?

 Licence fees vary by council but typically range from £450 to £1,000 per property.
-Licences last for up to 5 years.
-Many councils offer early bird discounts of 10-30% if you apply within the first few months of a new scheme.
+Licences normally last for up to 5 years.
+Many councils offer early-application discounts if you apply soon after a scheme starts.

-Operating without a required licence is a criminal offence.
-Penalties include:
+Operating without a required licence is a serious offence.
+Potential consequences include:

 - Criminal prosecution with an unlimited fine

-- Rent Repayment Order (RRO)— tenants can claim back up to 12 months' rent through the First-tier Tribunal
+- Rent Repayment Orders where tenants can claim back up to 12 months' rent (under current law — the Renters' Rights Act 2025 may extend this to 24 months once commenced)

-How do I check if my property needs a selective licence?
+How do you check whether a property needs one?

-Use our free postcode checker to find out instantly if your property is in a selective licensing area.
-You can also browse our council directory to see which councils operate schemes.
+Use our free postcode checker to see whether your property appears to sit in a selective licensing area, or browse the council directory for more detail.

 - Property management standards